Stuycs-K/final-project-3-wangk-liud/PRESENTATION.md

 When running in the interactive mode, you can provide details about the victims:

-name
+* name
-nickname
+* nickname
-birthdate
+* birthdate
-partner info
+* partner info
-child info
+* child info
-pet name
+* pet name
-company name
+* company name
-ANY KEYWORDS ASSOCIATED WITH THEM
+* keywords associated with them

+Note that any information that you leave blank will not be reflected in the final wordlist.

+After providing this info, CUPP will generate a wordlist geared towards the  information you provided.